2BWorks/OctoPrint-3DGeeks/README.md

-# 3D Geeks: OctoPrint Plugin (Coming soon to Play Store)
+# 3D Geeks: OctoPrint Plugin

 This plugin is created as a companion plugin to the [3D Geeks](https://www.3dgeeks.app) app.